vcflib/bio-vcf/README.md

   bio-vcf --sfilter 's.dp>20'
 ```

-Filters DP on all samples.
+Filters DP on all samples and is true if all samples match the
+criterium (AND).
 To filter on a subset you can add a
 selector

 ```sh